Macarthur Coal bows to sweetened Peabody, Arcelor bid

 "This is a major step forward in our acquisition process," Peabody Energy Chief Executive Gregory Boyce said in a statement.

-Macarthur is the world's biggest producer of pulverized, cleaner-burning coal and has been a takeover target as Asia's rapid industrialization has created insatiable appetite for the steelmaking commodity.
+Macarthur is the world's biggest producer of pulverized, cleaner-burning coal and has been a takeover target for over a year as Asia's rapid industrialisation has created insatiable appetite for the steelmaking commodity.

-PCI -- or pulverized coal injection -- coal, which is crushed into a fine powder and injected into blast furnaces, is used as a replacement for coke in the production of pig iron.
+PCI -- or pulverised coal injection -- coal, which is crushed into a fine powder and injected into blast furnaces, is used as a replacement for coke in the production of pig iron.

 JPMorgan is advising Macarthur on the deal, while UBS and Bank of America Merrill Lynch are advising Peabody.
 RBC Capital Markets is advising Arcelor.